dimasalomatine/SDI_BATool/README.md

 Ellada
-Project started in 1998 as learn AI to create predictions for trade system with aspect of ability to measure success in means of probability
 ======================
+Project started in 1998 as learn AI to create predictions for trade system with aspect of ability to measure success in means of probability.
 Stock analyse software, that operates on Tel-Aviv StokMarket.

 Developed - concept,programmed and tested by HellCreator.

 Author :	Salomatine Dmitry

 E-mail :	hellcreator.sdi@gmail.com

 Version:	1.0 dev.

 Release:	03-02-2004

-Features(partially):
+Features list(partially):

 1)Database management
 	a.Live web database update from different locations-local DB